csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-167.md

 ---
 # Session 167

 We walk through town towards [[The Academy in Thelran Asari]].
 The city has grown and changed over the last several hundred years, but the Academy remains gorgeous, magically-enhanced campus grounds with sigiled gold and silver walls.
-There's a huge marble statue of [[Headmistress Seravana]], who died in [[The Second Sundering]].
+There's a huge marble statue of [[Headmistress Seravana]], who died in [[The Second Sundering]]

 [[Samson]] says that where he was from was called [[Home]], because they didn't know anywhere else existed.
 Turns out it was a bit of a cult in general, and now there are continental powers who are talking about renaming it.
 Most homelanders will be making their way mainland, as it's gotten pretty bad there.
 It was a magical utopia for about 17,000 (!!) years, before recorded history.
 That was happening because they were pulling magic from all the rest of the world.
 Without all of that magic, things deteriorated quickly after that.